-If you are plan on retiring 5 or 10 years from now, it’s a high time to start building on your savings.
+If you are plan on retiring 5 or 10 years from now, it’s high time to start building on your savings.
 The money will accumulate and will be sufficient for you when the time comes.

 How much you will need to save however will depend on your personal situation and your current income.
-Consider the things that you will need to do without when you retire to maximize on your savings and start getting rid of them now.
+Consider the things that you will need to do without when you retire to maximize your savings and start getting rid of them now.